KASK (Kiwi Association of Sea Kayakers Inc.) was established in 1992 as a national association for sea kayaking in New Zealand.

 KASK is a member of Water Safety NZ (WSNZ).
 Water safety NZ is an incorporated society with charitable status that contributes to strategy and promotion of water safety to our paddle sports community.
 WSNZ is also a member of the Safer Boating Forum mentioned above.

 KASK also, maintains close liaison with allied organisations such as:

 KASK achieves these objectives through the committee members, clubs and networks, organising events such as Kayak Fest.
 It also educates through local events and printed and online content.
 This includes the bi-monthly magazine (The Sea Kayaker) and the Sea Kayaking Handbook (now incorporated into the app too).

 Kiwi Association of Sea Kayakers is a Not for Profit ‘Incorporated Society’.
 It has an elected committee, a President and a constitution.

-The current team is made up of the five committee members and an unelected administrator:
+The current team is made up of the six committee members and an unelected administrator: